sdsc-hpc-training-org/expanse_singularity/building.md

 ### Building Singularity containers

-For further costumization of images or for building images from scratch we need access to a GNU/Linux machine with `root` privileges.
+For further costumization of images or for building images from scratch we can use the free Sylabs build service or we need access to a GNU/Linux machine with `root` privileges.

 Then the Singularity workflow is composed of 3 steps: